svaclav/hints/README.md

 #### There are various obvious things which I can't remember:

-* quick way to list just directories in Unix
+* quick way to list just directories

   ls -al | grep "^d"